 Since the fall of 2009 the department has hired ten new faculty members.
 Six of these individuals have extensive training in finance or financial-macroeconomics and are producing cutting-age research in these areas.
 The faculty includes three members with a the Chartered Financial Analyst (CFA) designation.
 It is unique to have so many members of a finance and economics faculty with professional credentials in addition to the more academic and research focused doctorate degree.

-Click here for additional information about individual members of our faculty.
+Visit the Economics and Finance Directory for additional information about individual members of our faculty.

 The MSFE curriculum is designed to help students pass the first CFA exam (i.e., Level I exam) at the end of their second semester in the program.
 The CFA designation is the most internationally recognized and credible credential for financial professionals and is earned by passing a series of analytically rigorous exams.
 The department has been providing competitive scholarships to undergraduate students to offset part of the cost of taking the exam.
 This scholarship program will be extended to MSFE students.
 Further, the department will make available study-guide material to help students prepare for the exam.